RekaKR/vizsga_blog/README.md

 # vizsga_blog

 It is a live-coding material I held regards React, material-ui, styled-components, github pages, Docker.
+With no special style.

 ## Codes
 React: npx create-react-app frontend \